maxxar92/check-edge/README.md

 ```

 Change **SERVERURL** to the URL you got from the Edge community.
-Copy your **DEVICEID**, you will need it to register your node on the Telegram Bot.
+Copy your **DEVICE-ID**, you will need it to register your node on the Telegram Bot.
 Save the file by `CTRL-X Y <Enter>`.

 ### Register your Node on the Telegram Bot